Let’s just address the elephant in the room. You are dreading the next meeting with your coworkers, aren’t you?

-Sometimes, you will leave the meeting angry, depressed, confused and just plain exhausted.
+Ever leave the meeting feeling bulldozed?
+Sometimes, you leave the conversations angry, depressed, confused and just plain exhausted.

-The second, third and eight time you left the meeting in a similar fashion, you realized, you absolutely dreaded these meetings.
+The second, third, and eighth times you left the meeting in a similar fashion, you realized, you absolutely dreaded these meetings.
 It would be a mistake to think that every meeting with your coworkers will be calm, and civil or that you will receive the recognition that you know you deserve.
-No matter what the purpose of the meeting with your team mates, there are a few things items to prepare for – for every planned meeting with your bullying coworkers.
+No matter what the purpose of the meeting with your teammates, there are a few things items to prepare for – for every planned meeting with your bullying coworkers.

 Creating a strategy – any effective strategy – for the meeting in the workplace is key to the successful interaction.
 It is especially critical for communication coworkers, and avoid feeling overwhelmed, overtalked and left without any results that you wanted.
 What to do?

 Why not keep it simple and straightforward?
 Using a method that can quickly be prepared before each meeting.

 This resource is different, fast and easy.
 It is meant to help you narrow your focus for the upcoming difficult conversation, stay on track, and plan your strategy – quickly and immediately.
 It involves using our Difficult Conversations Checklist with Coworkers – a simple resource that can improve the duration and outcome of the next one-on-one meetings.

 The Difficult Conversations Checklist with Coworkers helps you define the key agenda topics towards your meeting goals, provide strategies to navigate the difficult moments and plan your meeting exit strategy.
 We are offering the Difficult Conversations Checklist with Coworkers for $9.
 Download it now and you’ll have the tool to start planning that next meeting within the hour.

 The PDF checklist you can review and complete in advance of every planned conversation with your project team, your co-workers, even with vendors and consultants.